Plumbing contractors in

 Complete apprenticeship

-Complete 4-year plumbing apprenticeship program through registered sponsor or demonstrate equivalent work experience totaling 8,000 hours
+Complete 4-year plumbing apprenticeship program or demonstrate equivalent work experience totaling 8,000 hours of supervised plumbing work

 Pass state examination

-Pass Master Plumber examination covering Pennsylvania plumbing code, safety regulations, and trade practices
+Take and pass the Pennsylvania Master Plumber examination covering plumbing codes, regulations, safety practices, and trade knowledge

 Maintain license

-Renew license every 2 years with continuing education requirements and renewal fees to maintain active status
+Renew license every 2 years with 5 hours continuing education and renewal fees to maintain active status

 About This Market